Shotbow/fudawiki-files/hanafuda/video-games/palm/koi-koi.md

 ## Game types:
 - **5 round game**
-  Highest score after five rounds wins.
+  The player with the highest total score after 5 rounds wins.
+Let's try to get a high score!

 - **200 sentence game**
   The first player to reach the 200-point mark wins.
 The higher the score, the higher the minimum sentence value.